maxpoletaev/dendy/README.md

  * `-nospritelimit` - Disable original sprite per scanline limit (eliminates flickering)
  * `-listen` and `-connect` - For network multiplayer (see below)
  * `-nosave` - Do not load and save the game state on exit
+ * `-nocrt` - Disables the CRT effect, in case you don’t like it

 ## Controls